rubyaustralia/rubyconfau-2014-cfp/keith-and-marios-guide-to-continuous-deployment/README.md

 new changes is an awesome way to improve your development process.

 Automatically deploying master will fundamentally change how you work.
-Gone are the days of the epic pull requests.
+Gone are the days of the epic pull request.
 You'll quickly find yourself writing smaller more managable chunks of code, that overall have a great impact on the quality of the software you produce.